DemocracyEarth/paper/FAQ.md

 **19. What is a decentralized ID (DID)?**

 A decentralized ID is one that has not been authenticated by a central authority.
-Blockchain provides the decentralized aspect of it, enabling principals to control their own data and secure it cryptographically.
+It needs to enable principals to control their own data and secure it cryptographically.

-**20. What does a "public and private key" refer to?**
+**20. What does "public and private key" refers to?**

-Putting it simply, public and private keys refer to a cryptography method: instead of having only one key to encrypt or decrypt a message, you create a pair, and keep one of the two private and one public.
-This way, every message that has been encrypted with you public key can only be decrypted with your private key ( so you can receive messages securely ), and every message that has been encrypted with you private key can only be decrypted with your public key ( so other can be sure that the message came from you ).
+Putting it simply, public and private keys refer to a cryptography method: instead of having only one key to encrypt or decrypt a message, you create a pair, and keep one of the two private and the other public.
+This way, every message that has been encrypted with your public key can only be decrypted with your private key ( so you can receive messages securely ), and every message that has been encrypted with your private key can only be decrypted with your public key ( so others can be sure that the message came from you ).
 A pair of keys can be used to store all kinds of valuable information.

 **21. Are the smart contracts going to connect to Sovereign ?**